Discover Maryland’s Freedom Fighters

 While Still was born in New Jersey and lived as an adult in Philadelphia, his mother and brothers had roots near Denton, Maryland.
 His mother, Charity, escaped slavery in Maryland, but had to leave behind her two oldest sons, Peter and Levin.
-The angry enslaver sold the boys to Kentucky in retaliation for their mother’s escape.
+The angry enslaver sold the boys to slave traders from Kentucky in retaliation for their mother’s escape.
 Levin later died, but Peter, 40 years later, became free and found his way to Philadelphia where he went to Still’s Underground Railroad station, not knowing Still was his brother.
-Their chance meeting brought Peter back to his long-separated family, a tragic consequence of slavery.”
+Their chance meeting brought Peter back to his long-separated family, a tragic consequence of slavery.

 Find out more about this fascinating story at the William Still Family Interpretive Center near Denton.

 One of the most prominent African-American leaders of the 19th century lived enslaved at Rockland near Sharpsburg and described his life and his dramatic escape in his autobiography "The Fugitive Blacksmith."
 Pennington became a powerful Presbyterian minister, abolitionist, civil rights activist, and Underground Railroad agent.
 Pennington officiated the marriage of Frederick Douglass and Anna Murray.